greencat1/Portfolio/Courses/README.md

 ---

+### 🔹 Generative AI Engineering Professional Certificate

+Projects and coursework from the **IBM Generative AI Engineering Professional Certificate**, focused on building modern AI systems using large language models (LLMs) and generative AI frameworks.

+Key topics covered in this program include:

+- **Large Language Models (LLMs)** and transformer architectures
+- **Prompt engineering** and in-context learning
+- **Retrieval-Augmented Generation (RAG)** pipelines
+- **Embeddings and semantic search**
+- **Fine-tuning transformer models** using parameter-efficient techniques
+- **Building AI applications with LLMs**

+Technologies and tools explored:

+- Hugging Face Transformers
+- PyTorch
+- LangChain
+- Vector embeddings and semantic search
+- Generative AI workflows and LLM-based applications

+Projects in this section focus on practical implementation of generative AI systems, such as:

+- LLM-powered question answering systems
+- Retrieval-augmented document assistants
+- AI chatbots and conversational interfaces
+- Text generation and summarization systems

 ### 📜 Certificates
 The **Certificates** directory contains official credentials and statements of accomplishment for completed courses and specializations, verifying the skills acquired throughout this learning journey.